 - Bioelectrochemical System (BES) Modeling – Current models lack several important BES processes and few integrated bioanode-biocathode models exist.
 We aim to develop a MATLAB-based model that can be used to predict BES performance.
 Student(s): Tyler Myers, Mark Anthony Relon, Gio Hester

 - Nutrient Recovery BES-SPC – We aim to develop and test a novel BES for combined wastewater treatment, energy recovery, and nutrient recovery in the form of struvite, a slow-release fertilizer.
 Student(s): Haocheng Chen, Isabella Bush, Tommie Post

 - Desalination BES – We aim to develop and test a novel BES for combined wastewater treatment, energy recovery, and desalination.
 This project has resulted in a provisional patent.
 Student(s): Tyler Myers

-- Electrochemical Removal of Hydrogen Sulfide from Biogas.
-The objective of this research is to develop a system that scrubs hydrogen sulfide from gas and biogas sources using electrochemically promoted precipitation with simultaneous energy recovery in the form of hydrogen gas, H2.
+- Hydrogen Sulfide Removal in a BES – The objective of this research is to develop a system that scrubs hydrogen sulfide from gas and biogas sources using electrochemically-promoted precipitation with simultaneous energy recovery in the form of hydrogen gas, H2.
+Student(s): Open